nextcloud/spreed/docs/webinar.md

     - Header:
         + `200 OK`
         + `400 Bad Request` When the conversation type does not support lobby (only group and public conversation atm)
+        + `400 Bad Request` When the given timestamp is invalid
         + `403 Forbidden` When the current user is not a moderator/owner
         + `404 Not Found` When the conversation could not be found for the participant